itsleolucas/hello-world/README.md

 Hi!

-Just checking if my super Jupterian virtual communication works here on Earth too.
+Just checking if it works.
 Hope it does!